Tanaka formula and local time for a class of interacting branching measure-valued diffusions: Introduction

 The subdivision of SDSM into subclasses, according to the portion of the state space that SDSM charges almost surely, its various representations by associated stochastic partial differential equations (SPDE) and some of its trajectorial properties have been exhibited and analyzed since then, notably in the special case of measure-valued processes on the real line ($d=1$).
 In that case, let us mention the following results: the dimension of its support in Wang \cite{Wang97}, depending on the degeneracy or not of the diffusion term; the explicit form of the SPDE for the motion of the resulting purely atomic measure-valued SDSM in various degenerate cases, in Dawson et al. \cite{DLW03} and Li et al. \cite{LWX04a}; an explicit representation of its density in Dawson et al. \cite{DVW2000} in the non degenerate case and the delicate matter of joint continuity in time and space of this density, in Li et al. \cite{LWXZ12} and Hu et al. \cite{HLN13} and \cite{HNX19}.
 Extending some of these results to the general case $d\ge1$ still offers many challenges, some of which are addressed here.

 To avoid repetitions, we make the following basic assumptions, called for as needed throughout this paper and related to the properties of the processes themselves, as well as the filtered probability spaces they are constructed on.
+Definitions and notations are gathered at the beginning of Section \ref{sec:main}; they are introduced in the text by the $:=$ symbol.

 \begin{hyp} Let $(\Omega, {\cal F}, \{{\cal F}_t\}_{t \geq 0}, \P)$ be a filtered probability space with a right continuous filtration $\{{\cal F}_t\}_{t \geq 0}$, satisfying the usual hypotheses and upon which all our processes are built, notably an $\R^1$-valued Brownian sheet $W$ on $\R^d$ (see below) and a countable family $\{B_{k}, k\geq 1\}$ of independent, $\R^d$-valued, standard Brownian motions written $B_{k}=(B_{k1}, \cdots, B_{kd})$.
 The family $\{B_{k}, k\geq 1\}$ is assumed independent of $W$. \end{hyp} Following Walsh \cite[Chapter 2]{Walsh86}, a random set function $W$ on ${\cal B}(\R^d \times[0,\infty))$ defined on $(\Omega, {\cal F}, \{{\cal F}_t\}_{t \geq 0}, \P)$ is called an $\R^1$-valued Brownian sheet on $\R^d$ (or space-time white noise) if both of the following statements hold: for every $A \in {\cal B}(\R^d)$ having finite Lebesgue measure $\lambda_0(A)$, the process $M(A)_t:=W(A\times [0, t])$ is a square-integrable $\{ {\cal F}_t\}$-martingale; and for every pair $A_i\in {\cal B}(\R^d \times[0,\infty))$, $i=1, 2$, having finite Lebesgue measure with $A_1\cap A_2=\emptyset$, the random variables $W(A_1)$ and $W(A_2)$ are independent, Gaussian random variables with mean zero, respective variance $\lambda_0(A_i)$ and $ W(A_1\cup A_2) = W(A_1)+W(A_2)$ holds $\P$-almost surely (see Walsh \cite{Walsh86}, Dawson \cite[Section 7.1]{Dawson93} and Perkins \cite{Perkins02} for further details).